RaspiBolt

 The /api/* block proxies API calls to the backend.
 Everything else is served as a static file, falling back to index.html so Angular's client-side routing works for deep links.

-3. Open the firewall and reload Caddy:
+3. Open the firewall port:

 sudo ufw allow 4080/tcp comment 'Mempool Explorer (Caddy)'